shaadcode/Nextjs-Frontend-Boilerplate/README.md

 > Please note that these configs are personal.
 If you have any problems with the configuration, you will need to apply the changes manually

+> ❌ Important note: Although this Boilerplate supports development with tailwindCSS well and is partially integrated with Mantine, it is strongly recommended that the entire UI structure be developed with Mantine.

 ### 🎨 Mantine UI

 - Integrating Link Next.js and Next-Intl components with Mantine components